-- For participants who withdraw from the trial prior to randomisation, no further data will be collected. - For participants who withdraw from the intervention (by texting STOP to the number provided) after randomisation but during or following the intervention phase, we will assume (based on original consent) that we can keep and use data already collected and continue to collect follow-up data. - If a participant explicitly states they do not wish to contribute further data to the study or to complete any further questionnaires, they will be withdrawn but we assume (based on original consent) that data already collected can still be used. - If a participant explicitly states they do not wish to contribute further data to the study or to complete any further questionnaires, AND they wish all previously collected data to be destroyed, they will be fully withdrawn from the study.
+- For participants who withdraw from the trial prior to randomisation, no further data will be collected. - For participants who request for SMS messages to be stopped (by texting STOP to the number provided or otherwise indicating that they would like the messages to stop) after randomisation but during the intervention phase, we will assume (based on original consent and current Health Research Authority guidance in relation to the General Data Protection Regulation) that we can retain and use data already collected and continue to collect follow-up data. - If a participant explicitly states they do not wish to contribute further data to the study or to complete any future questionnaires, they will be withdrawn from the trial but (based on current Health Research Authority guidance in relation to the General Data Protection Regulation) data already collected will be retained and used in the analysis.

-Young people will be able to withdraw by letting the clinical assessor know at the time of a dental assessment or by letting a member of school staff know at the time questionnaires are due to be filled in.
-Members of school staff and dental assessors will be instructed to inform York Trials Unit (YTU) of any such withdrawals and the level of withdrawal.
-Young people can also withdraw by contacting the research team or by asking their parent/carer to contact the research team.
-Furthermore, parents/carers can contact the research team if they wish to withdraw themselves or their child from the trial.
+Young people are able to withdraw by letting the dental assessor know at the time of a dental assessment, by telling a Local Research Team member during visits to the school, or by letting a member of school staff know at the time questionnaires are due to be filled in.
+Members of school staff and dental assessors are provided with a procedure document detailing how to inform YTU of any such withdrawals and the level of withdrawal.
+Young people can also withdraw by contacting the research team or by asking their parent/carer to contact the research team on the contact details provided on both the Parent/Carer PIS and Young Person PIS.
+Furthermore, parents/carers can contact the research team if they wish to withdraw their child from the trial or if they would like to stop completing Parent/Carer questionnaires.